 You will need the following materials in order to complete the application for admission:

-Due to the reduction of available testing dates, DigiPen has made the SAT and ACT requirements optional for all spring 2022 and fall 2022 applicants.
+DigiPen has made the SAT and ACT requirements optional.
 Applicants will not be disadvantaged if they are unable to submit a test score.
 We evaluate applicants holistically and consider all qualifications and circumstances in our admission decisions.
+Applications will be reviewed once all required materials have been received, regardless if SAT or ACT scores are included.

 There is no minimum score requirement for either test, and we do not prefer one test over the other.
 SAT II Subject Tests are not required for admission but may be taken into consideration during the evaluation process if included with your application.
-SAT or ACT test scores must be sent directly to DigiPen by the issuing organization or included on your official high school transcripts.
+If you would like your scores to be considered for your application, they must be sent directly to DigiPen by the issuing organization or included on your official high school transcripts.
 You can order your ACT scores at www.act.org and your SAT scores at www.collegeboard.org.
+To have your official SAT or ACT scores sent to DigiPen, include the college program code 4138 on your SAT form or 6659 on your ACT form.

 Mathematics and Science